 Traveling Insights from a deaf Traveler

 Have you ever thought what it would feel like to travel the world in silence?
+Listen to the travel experiences of a deaf traveler and gain insight into their travel diaries across the globe.

 Nehama is a former Peace Corp volunteer who has traveled to far corners of the world.
-The cochlear implant and her ability to read lips has given her a slight advantage but there are other challenges she’s faced as a deaf traveler and some of those have involved things we often take for granted.
+The cochlear implant and her ability to read lips has given her a slight advantage.
+But there are other challenges she’s faced as a deaf traveler.
+And some of those have involved things we often take for granted.

 “Every one of us is blind and deaf until our eyes are opened to our fellowmen, until our ears hear the voice of humanity.”Helen Keller